MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/unified-messaging/New-UMIPGateway.md

 ```

 ### -IPAddressFamily
-The IPAddressFamily parameter specifies whether the UM IP gateway uses Internet Protocol version 4 (IPv4), IPv6, or both to communicate.
-If set to IPv4Only, the UM IP gateway only uses IPv4 to communicate.
-If set to IPv6Only, the UM IP gateway only uses IPv6.
-If set to Any, IPv6 will be used first, and then, if necessary, it will fallback to IPv4.
-The default is IPv4Only.
+The IPAddressFamily parameter specifies whether the UM IP gateway will use Internet Protocol version 4 (IPv4), IPv6, or both to communicate.
+Valid values are:

+- IPv4Only: The UM IP gateway will only use IPv4 to communicate.
+This is the default value.

+- IPv6Only: The UM IP gateway will only use IPv6.

+- Any: IPv6 will be used first, and then if necessary, it will fall back to IPv4.

 ```yaml
 Type: IPv4Only | IPv6Only | Any